-On the other hand, if you’re looking to edit videos or do design work, you’re going to want to spend more money on your processor.
+On the other hand, if you’re looking to edit videos or do design work, or you play games that are more CPU-intensive, then you’re going to want to spend more money on your processor.

 If you’ve been researching which components to choose for your gaming computer, then you have undoubtedly stumbled upon more than one article pitting Intel processors versus AMD processors.

 The bottom line is that there are only two options you have for a CPU if you are in the market to build or buy a new computer: Intel or AMD.

 Each CPU manufacturer brings something different to the table.

 Intel typically offers CPUs that provide better single core performance and efficiency.
 As of right now, this translates into better overall gaming performance.